namlook/eureka-widget-collection-map/README.md

     // the model property name that represente the longitude
     longitudeProperty: 'longitude',

-    // the model property name to represente the record
+    // an interpolated string to represent the marker
-    titleProperty: 'title',
+    markerTitle: '{title}',

     // the panel header label
     label: null